fdgsof/foamDocumentation/softwareEnvironment.md

 ## Notes
 ### Joplin
 FOSS markdown notes app.
-Can be connected to UFZ nextcloud (through NExtcloud or WebDAV) to have a backed up notetaking app environment.
+Can be connected to Nextcloud (through Nextcloud or WebDAV) to have a backed up / synced notetaking app environment.
 With all the markdown advantages (such as support of math, code blocks, quick and easy formatting, file attachments, interoperability)
-Customization possible through addins / plugins https://joplinapp.org/
+Customization possible through addins / plugins Available for all platforms (incl. mobile) https://joplinapp.org/

 ### Notion